ClickHouse/ClickHouse/docs/en/operations/table_engines/index.md

 The table engine (type of table) determines:

-- How and where data is stored, where to write it to, and where to read it from.
+- How and where data is stored, where to write it to, and from where to read it.
 - Which queries are supported, and how.
 - Concurrent data access.
 - Use of indexes, if present.